mac-theobio/Lab_meeting/README.md

 * [archive](archive.md)

+### 2021 Jun 17 (Thu)

+* short report from Maya about her agent-based version of the MacPan model
+* practice talk for the CAIMS annual meeting by Irena

+### 2021 Jun 10 (Thu)

+Reading: Grange, Zoë L., Tracey Goldstein, Christine K. Johnson, Simon Anthony, Kirsten Gilardi, Peter Daszak, Kevin J. Olival, et al. [“Ranking the Risk of Animal-to-Human Spillover for Newly Discovered Viruses.”
+Proceedings of the National Academy of Sciences 118, no. 15 (April 13, 2021).](https://doi.org/10.1073/pnas.2002324118)
 ### 2021 Jun 3 (Thu)

 Discussion of [Rogers *et al.* 2021: "High-frequency screening combined with diagnostic testing for control of SARS-CoV-2 in high-density settings: an economic evaluation of resources allocation for public health benefit"](https://www.medrxiv.org/content/10.1101/2021.03.04.21252949v2) - led by Irena